The Shift to Outcomes-First Marketing Reporting: A Paradigm Change

 “Most marketers build their reporting from the bottom up.
 Traffic, clicks, leads, revenue.
 That's traditional funnel everyone uses.
 The marketers who keep their jobs, they build it from the top down.
 This is what I call the outcomes-first measurement stack.”

-The future of marketing reporting will prioritize outcomes over the traditional bottom-up metrics, positioning those who adapt as key growth drivers.
+The future of marketing reporting will prioritize outcomes over traditional metrics, positioning those who adapt as key growth drivers.

 Original Context